-The shades are glass which are a breeze to clean and the simple lines are so lovely against the wallpaper.
+The shades are glass which is a breeze to clean and the simple lines are so lovely against the wallpaper.

 The last highlight on this half is the beautiful sink faucet from Hansgrohe called the Joleena collection.
 My contractors were amazing at the quality of all the products I received for this room.
 The beautiful collection continues in the shower/tub.
 I can’t decide if my favorite is the matte black against the black marble or the white marble.
 They are both so lovely.